Massachusetts Real Estate- Merrimack Valley

 **** special note.
 A pet peeve of mine is sellers leaving a whole slew of dried up paint, polyurethane and chemicals “for the buyers”.
 If the paint is not a current color and is only a few years old leave it.
 But have the seller remove everything else.
 It can be a major nuisance and cost to remove those items.

-You should not go into your last run through of the home with the idea you can back out because you have cold feet.
-But, you should also not take on any issues that are going to cost you a lot of money, time or create a safety or health issue for your family.
+You should not go into your last run-through of the home with the idea you can back out because you have cold feet.
+But, you should also not take on any issues that are going to cost you a lot of money or time or create a safety or health issue for your family.

-Remember you intent is to buy and the sellers intent is to sell.
-Work through any last minute problems.
+Remember your intent is to buy and the seller’s intent is to sell.
+Work through any last-minute problems.

-In the 20 years I have been a real estate agent, I have only had one buyer back out because all of the copper was stolen out of a vacant house between the home inspection and the final walk though.
+In the 20 years, I have been a real estate agent, I have only had one buyer back out because all of the copper was stolen out of a vacant house between the home inspection and the final walk through.

-In that time, I have had many deals with last minute walkthrough problems and tensions running high.
-But, a solution has always been worked out so the buyers can close on their home.
+In that time, I have had many deals with last-minute walkthrough problems and tensions running high.
+But, a solution has always been worked out so the buyers can close on their new homes.

 The good news is as a homebuyer headed to closing, you have a little bit of an upper hand.
 The seller must perform or risk being dragged into court for an ugly battle they will lose.
 And, when they lose, not only will they have to deliver the house, they may have to pay you damages and your legal fees.
 It can be quite costly for a seller to default on a home sale.